haxerr9/17mj-Framework/README.md

 - It has 2 mode which is 'MJ Mode' and 'Rootkit Creator' mode.
 In the 'Rootkit Creator' mode you can give a remote host and remote port for the rootkit / backdoor to connect (as you think it is a reverse connection project)

+- Remember, you need to start FTP Server for file transfer.

 # Creator Mode:

    ________________________________________________________________________________________